nedi89/weather-app/README.md

 Features:
 Current Weather Display: Users can view the current weather conditions including temperature, humidity, wind speed, and weather description.

-Location-Based: The app automatically detects the user's location using geolocation services provided by the browser.

 Responsive Design: The app is built with responsiveness in mind, ensuring a seamless experience across different devices and screen sizes.

 How to Use: